Normal generators for mapping class groups: Introduction

 for all $g \ge 2$.
 The condition $f_g \notin \I_g$ in the above theorem says that elements of the Torelli group are not the only obstruction for pseudo-Anosovs with small $\ell_{\C}(\cdot)$ to be normal generators.

-We note that while both $\T(S_g)$ and $\C(S_g)$ are metric spaces on which $\Mod(S_g)$ naturally act, translation lengths measured on them behave quite differently.
-For instance, Bader recently showed in \cite{bader2025comparing} that for each $g \ge 2$, there exists a sequence of pseudo-Anosov $f_n \in \Mod(S_g)$ such that
+We note that while both $\T(S_g)$ and $\C(S_g)$ are metric spaces on which $\Mod(S_g)$ naturally acts, translation lengths measured on them behave quite differently.
+For instance, Bader recently showed in \cite{bader2025comparing} that for each $g \ge 2$, there exists a sequence of pseudo-Anosovs $f_n \in \Mod(S_g)$ such that

-This article is devoted to an exposition of the study of the relation between normal generators of mapping class groups and translation lengths on Teichm\"uller spaces and curve graphs.
-In the rest of this article, we discuss some key ideas in the proofs of theorems introduced above.
-In the last section, we also discuss some further questions, which are widely open.
+This chapter is devoted to the study of the relation between normal generators of mapping class groups and translation lengths on Teichm\"uller spaces and curve graphs.
+In the rest of this chapter, we discuss some key ideas in the proofs of the theorems introduced above.
+In the last section, we also discuss some further questions which are wide open.